 We understand it is important that complaint mechanisms are available to affected stakeholders who may want to raise concerns about our customers' or suppliers' activities.
 This is why we encourage and expect that our customers provide appropriate mechanisms for aggrieved stakeholders to engage with them.

-anz.com/cs) and Human Rights Standards identify the ways in which concerned external parties can engage with us.
+Our Land Acquisition Position Statement (available on anz.com/cs) and Human Rights Standards identify the ways in which concerned external parties can engage with us.